General enquiries: 0800 326 5559

 • Alcohol Addiction

-Alcohol addiction is not a personal failure – rather, it is a disease of the brain that affects millions of people around the world.
+Alcohol use disorder is not a personal failure – rather, it is a disease of the brain that affects millions of people around the world.

 Studies reveal that over 7.5 million people in the UK show signs of alcohol addiction.
 Many people envision a stereotypic alcoholic when they think of alcohol dependency, swigging cheap cider from a paper bag and staggering about the streets in the middle of the day.